mamarguerat/mixo/README.md

 _This project is under development and may not be working at the moment.
 Please always use the latest release to avoid any problems_

 ## Contributions
-I will not accept any contributions until I have a working prototype

 ### Build from scratch
 Install npm and nodejs